Rolemaster: Supplementary publications

-Several publications and magazines with supplementary game material has been issued under the ICE brand over the years.
+Several publications and magazines with supplementary game material have been issued under the ICE brand over the years.

-For the Rolemaster Standard System, Rolemaster Annual 1996 and Rolemaster Annual 1997 included new additional rules for that game system, including new professions, races, spelllists, and errata.
+For the Rolemaster Standard System, Rolemaster Annual 1996 and Rolemaster Annual 1997 included additional rules for that game system, including new professions, races, spell lists, and errata.

 For the Rolemaster Fantasy Role Playing system, Guild Companion Publications (GCP) issued Rolemaster Quarterly from April 2006 to August 2007.
 The magazine was dedicated to presenting optional rules and play material, and a total of seven magazines were published.

 Several Electronic Roleplaying Assistants (ERAs) have been issued for use with the RMC, RMSS and RMFRP systems since 2005.
 They are computer applications, developed for use with Windows, Mac OSX and Linux, helping players and game masters running the game digitally, including character creation and management.